web2project/web2project/README.md

 http://bugs.web2project.net/ is where we collect and track bug reports.
 No software is perfect and nothing always behaves exactly as you expect 100% of the time.
 If you find something that doesn't work as expected or is broken, file a report here.
 Remember, the more specific you are, the easier it is for others to reproduce and eventually fix it.

-## TODO

-*  Library Updates
- *  Replace ADODB with PDO
- *  Update jpgraph to the latest version
- *  Update PEAR/Date to the latest version or use core Date functionality

 ## License

 web2Project is released under Clear BSD